jacobmstein/cs1302-phased-list/README.md

   Students can use `git pull origin main` to get an updated copy of `phase1.jar` or use `wget` with [this URL](https://github.com/cs1302uga/cs1302-phased-list/raw/main/phase1.jar).

+* **2021-03-09-TUE:** Updated `OracleStringList` in `phase1.jar` to throw an exception when `start` and `stop` are out of bounds per the documentation.
+Special thanks to at least two students on Piazza for pointing it out!
+Students can use `git pull origin main` to get an updated copy of `phase1.jar` or use `wget` with [this URL](https://github.com/cs1302uga/cs1302-phased-list/raw/main/phase1.jar).

 ## Project Description

 In this project, you will be providing two different implementations of